iamredbar/PoolTool/README.md

 # PoolTool
-A simple tool to help anyone use Liquidity Pools on the BitShares blockchain.
+A simple GUI tool to help anyone use Liquidity Pools on the BitShares blockchain.

 Written entirely in Python, it will work on any platform that can run Python.